Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to complete the task of Mobility in Home independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to complete the task of Mobility in Home independently.

-• Walks (or wheels) him or herself but it takes additional time to do so and there are no significant, negative health outcomes.
+• It takes additional time to do so and there are no significant, negative health outcomes.

 • Has a risk of falling only due to environmental conditions such as clutter, rugs, or uneven flooring.